qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

     .. %ToDo: The FAQ could add information on Travis error and common fixes.

 #.
 Until your PR is merged with the main repo, you can add modifications to your
-   proposal.
+   proposal, either to improve your changes, to address requested modifications or to fix a build error.
+Checkout the ``Files changed`` tab in your pull request page and click the pencil next to the filename you want to modify.
    Actually any new changes done to your branch is appended to your pull request.
-Do it if the change has to do with the issue you are fixing, otherwise create a new branch for those changes following steps above.
+   Hence, do it only if the change has to do with the issue you are fixing, otherwise create a new branch for those changes following the steps above.
 #.
 Once everything looks good to you and others, a committer can merge your branch
    with the main repo.
 Your contribution is validated.
 #.
 If you want, you can now delete the branch you used, to avoid having too many